plurid/deos/about/notes/general.md

 Architecture

-On a cluster of computers setup the deos server.
-A user should be able to log into the deos server through a client (web, native), have access to a file system, load OSes into planes, install/setup applications, setup OS configurations.
+On a cluster of computers setup the deos servers.
+A user should be able to log into the deos server through a client (web, native), have access to a file system, load OSes into plurid planes, install/setup applications, setup OS configurations.

-The deos server consists of
+The deos servers consists of:
-+ a standard web server, receiving requsts, streaming the data, controlling user authentication, etc.
++ a web gateway server, receiving requsts, streaming the data, controlling user authentication, etc.
-+ a virtualizer server, responsible for running the OS images with their applications and sending the pixels stream to the web server
++ a virtualizer internal server, responsible for running the OS images with their applications and sending the pixels stream to the web server
-+ a file system, where all the user data is stored, or where the user data is cached into, if using local main storage
++ an internal file server, where all the user data is stored, or where the user data is cached into, if using local main storage